FEATURED CREDIT CARDS

 Underwriting and Approval Methods:

-• Firstcard & Atlas: Approval is minimal, based mostly on identity verification and the ability to link a bank account.
-No traditional credit data is used.
+• Firstcard: Approval is based primarily on identity verification and ability to fund a security deposit.
+No traditional credit score requirement is needed in most cases.

 Credit Utilization Ratio (CUR) Management: